 10. He was raised in a dysfunctional family

-If your husband was brought up in a family where yelling and screaming were the primary forms of communication, he might view it as a standard communication method.
+If your husband was brought up in a family where yelling, blaming each other, and screaming were the primary forms of communication, he might view it as a standard communication method.

 What To Do If Your Husband Yells At You?